-Welcome to the 34th annual KansasFest, the longest-running conference for Apple II users, programmers, hobbyists, and retro-computing enthusiasts.
-This year is a hybrid event.
-KansasFest is gathering in both the muggy heat of Kansas City, Missouri, and virtually.
+Welcome to the 36th annual KansasFest, the longest-running conference for Apple II users, programmers, hobbyists, and retro-computing enthusiasts.
+This year, we are gathering in Springfield, Illinois, from July 16-21 and virtually from July 27-28.
+You are welcome to join one or both.
 Regardless of the venue, we strive for an enjoyable and action-packed meeting of expertise and passion for the Apple II.
 We’re committed to everybody having an excellent time, so please let us know if we may help with anything.

 This page contains two sections, one for all attendees and a second with additional details for in-person attendees.

-Please visit the Logging In page for details on using Discord and Zoom.
-These services are reserved for registered attendees.
+Please visit the Logging into KansasFest/A24EVR page for details on using Discord and Zoom.
+These services are reserved for registered attendees (both in-person and virtual).
 Please check your e-mail for the password.

 Our view-only YouTube stream is available to everybody at no charge.
-We suggest using Zoom and Discord instead for live participation in discussions with presenters and attendees.
-Sometime after KansasFest concludes, we’ll post edited recordings of all sessions.
+Only presentations during the virtual segment are livestreamed.
+We suggest using Zoom and Discord for live participation in discussions with presenters and attendees.
+Sometime after KansasFest concludes, we’ll post edited recordings of all sessions, both those presented remotely and in-person.

 Joining KansasFest – Remote and In-Person